Psyche-R1: Towards Reliable Psychological LLMs through Unified Empathy, Expertise, and Reasoning: Psyche-R1 Psyche-R1

+\boldpara{Stage 2: Group Relative Policy Optimization.} To further refine psychological reasoning proficiency, we employ GRPO \cite{shao2024deepseekmath} on $\mathcal{D}_{\text{grpo}}$.
+We design a composite reward function $R(y, y^*) = R_{\text{fmt}} + R_{\text{acc}}$ to guide policy learning, where $y^*$ denotes the ground truth. \begin{itemize}[leftmargin=*] \item \textbf{Format reward ($R_{\text{fmt}}$)}: We enforce strict formatting constraints.
+The reasoning process must be encapsulated within \texttt{<think>} and \texttt{</think>} tags, followed by the final answer.
+We assign a scalar reward $R_{\text{fmt}} = +1.25$ for structurally parsable outputs and $-1$ otherwise. \item \textbf{Accuracy reward ($R_{\text{acc}}$)}: We formulate the answer matching as a set comparison task.
+Specifically, we parse the predicted answer $\hat{a}$ and the ground truth $a$ into sets of discrete options.
+To encourage precise reasoning alignment while penalizing hallucinations or omissions, we employ a partial-credit mechanism based on the overlap between the prediction and the ground truth:

-\end{itemize} We combine these two rewards to form the final reward $R_{\text{final}} = R_{\text{format}} + R_{\text{accuracy}}$.
-This formulation encourages the model to generate well-structured reasoning processes while rewarding partial credit for incomplete but valid answers, leading to more effective policy learning through nuanced reward signals during training.
+\end{itemize} By integrating these logical and structural signals, the model learns to generate well-organized reasoning processes while rewarding partial credit for incomplete but valid answers, leading to better performance in psychological tasks.